LukasKalbertodt/floof/docs/file-format.md

 - `run`: the actual command.
 Can be specified as bare string, explicitly quoted string or as an array of strings.
 - `workdir`: specifies the working directory in which the command is executed.
-  By default, the working directory of the current execution context is used.
+  By default, the working directory is retrieved from the nearest execution context that has the working directory set.
-  See [the "working directory" section](#working-directory) for more details.

 ### `copy`